 St. Paul's has a variety of rooms to fit your personality and needs.
-Choose from our brand-new 'Super Single' rooms with private washrooms, our traditional single rooms, or our double rooms with privacy barriers.
+Choose from our double rooms with privacy barriers or private washrooms, or our traditional single rooms.

 Regardless of configuration, all our rooms have individual temperature control (heating and air conditioning).
 A full meal plan is also included with your room.

-These 74 brand-new rooms (opened in Fall 2017 in our new wing) feature their own private bathrooms, a large footprint (bigger than most double rooms), a double bed, and a kitchenette on each floor, with only 13 rooms per floor.
-An optional washroom cleaning service is available.
+These 74 brand-new rooms (opened in Fall 2017 in our new wing) feature their own private bathrooms, a large footprint (bigger than most double rooms), and a kitchenette on each floor, with only 13 rooms per floor.

 We have 43 single rooms on one floor in our West Wing.
 Like all floors on the West Wing, these rooms have access to separate male and female shared washrooms on the floor.